Inflation slows for the first time in 9 months

 The pace of inflation around the U.S. cooled in April, the first drop after eight straight months of ever-faster price increases.

-The Consumer Price Index, a broad basket of goods and services, increased 8.3% in the 12 months ending in April, the Labor Department reported Wednesday, down from an 8.5% annual increase in March.
-Core inflation, which strips out food and energy prices, rose 6.2% over the last year.
+The Consumer Price Index, a broad basket of goods and services, rose 8.3% from a year ago, the Labor Department reported Wednesday, down from an 8.5% annual increase in March.
+Core inflation, which strips out food and energy prices, increased 6.2% over the last year.

 Prices for food, shelter and new cars increased the most in April, while the price of energy dropped after rising in recent months.
 Used car prices also dipped.